Dr. Anna Sheftel

 Biography

 She has also published extensively on oral history methodology, ethics and pedagogy, with a focus on collaborative and community-engaged practices and listening to difficult stories.
 She is internationally recognized for these publications, most notably for Oral History Off the Record: Toward an Ethnography of Practice (Palgrave Macmillan, 2013), co-edited with Stacey Zembrzycki, which won the OHA’s 2014 Book Award, and for her article, “Talking and Not Talking about Violence: Challenges in Interviewing Survivors of Atrocity as Whole People,” which won the OHA’s 2019 Article Award.
-She is active in her professional association and in her community, and she currently serves as the co-chair of OHA's Advocacy Committee.
+She is active in her professional association and in her community, and she currently serves on the OHA Council.

-Currently, Dr. Sheftel is working on several projects, including: an oral history of the 2012 Québec student strike; a SSHRC-funded project about Back River cemetery as a site of memory and intercultural encounter; and a SSHRC-funded project examining the evolution of Holocaust commemoration institutions from the perspectives of Holocaust survivors themselves.
+Currently, Dr. Sheftel is working on several projects, including: a SSHRC-funded project about Back River cemetery as a site of memory and intercultural encounter; a SSHRC-funded project examining the evolution of Holocaust commemoration institutions from the perspectives of Holocaust survivors themselves; and a SSHRC-funded project working to capture migration dynamics and grassroots organizing from a bottom-up perspective across New York, New England and Montreal.

 Teaching activities